andres81/Model_of_the_Psyche/case-files/stop-femicide-now/README.md

   [psychological attitudes](https://en.wikipedia.org/wiki/Attitude_(psychology)),
   of which schemas form the foundation.

-This dashboard then can also help prevent civilians loosing trust in democrazy, prevent civilians from taking justice into their own hands (doxing of judges, [judges need to be able to do their job](https://www.nvvr.org/dossiers/rechtsstaat/) and therefore be protected), and stop participating in democratic processes.
+This dashboard then can also help prevent civilians loosing trust in democracy, prevent civilians from taking justice into their own hands (doxing of judges, [judges need to be able to do their job](https://www.nvvr.org/dossiers/rechtsstaat/) and therefore be protected), and stop participating in democratic processes.